fruithost/Panel/libraries/skoerfgen/README.md

 >
 > can be one of the following:
 > 1. A string containing an e-mail address
-> 2. Array of e-mail adresses
+> 2. Array of e-mail addresses
 ###### Return Values
 > Returns an array containing the account information.
 ###### Errors/Exceptions